Pagure/pagure/doc/overview.rst

 of a ticket or a pull-request by directly replying to the notification sent.
 No need to go to the page anymore to reply to a comment someone made.

-The milter integrates with an smtp server such as postfix or sendmail that you will have running and have access to in order to change its configuration.
+The milter integrates with a MTA such as postfix or sendmail that you will have running and have access to in order to change its configuration.

 Pagure EventSource Server